12 Unique Coffee Drinks from Around the World

 a large cup of Coffee lemonade

-This way of drinking coffee is ideal for the summer.
+This refreshing brew is your go-to for hot-weather coffee cravings.
 One first prepares a lemonade, with lemons, water, and ice.
 Then coffee is added.
-In some places they add a little tonic water to give it a bubbly touch.
-In Sweden this drink is known by the name of kaffeelemonad.
-They have been serving it at Café Da Matteo since 2013.
-In some places in the United States, like Jugala in Raleigh, North Carolina, they add a light jet of tonic water, which gives it more boost.
+In Sweden, this drink is known by the name of kaffeelemonad.
+They have been serving it at the café da Matteo since 2013.
+In some places in the United States, such as Jugala in Raleigh, North Carolina, they add a light jet of tonic water, which gives it more boost.

 4. Coca-Cola Coffee